Introduction to MySQL Interview Questions and Answers

 The transactions mainly consist of four properties.

-- Atomicity: The property is mainly used to control all the operations and ensure all the transactions get completed successfully.
+- Atomicity: The property mainly controls all operations and ensures that all transactions are completed.

 - Consistency: This ensures the database changes according to the successfully committed transactions.

-- Isolation: This is basically used to control independent transactions.
+- Isolation: This is primarily used to control independent transactions.

-- Durability: This is used to control and measure the effect and presence of committed transactions in case of system or database failure.
+- Durability: It controls and measures the effect and presence of committed transactions in case of system or database failure.

 Answer: